ShotaSAITO/shotasaito.github.io/_posts/2023-07-21-effective-p-resistance.md

 ## $p$-Resistance and Triangle Inequality

-Like the generalization from the graph Laplacian to $p$-Laplacian, it is one of the universe principles that people want to expand to $p$-seminorm (See [my previous post][plaplacianost] on this).
+Like the generalization from the graph Laplacian to $p$-Laplacian, it is one of the universe principles that people want to expand to $p$-seminorm (See [my previous post][plaplacianpost] on this).
 The effective $p$-resistance is defined as

 $$